-What is Languishing at Work?
+What is languishing at work?

 Languishing at work feels like you’re showing up, but not really switched on.
 You’re getting through meetings, emails, and tasks—but with low energy, low motivation, and no real sense of progress.